-You park at the Lower Dam on the right side of the image, and put the canoe in the water there as well.
+You park at the Lower Dam (on the right side of the image), and put your canoe in the water there.
 It's about one hour to the Upper Dam, where you need to portage your gear to the top of the dam - this also takes about an hour.
 There are some cool sights during the portage, for example:

 The previous two trips we were able to stay at Boones Landing, a great campsite that has a little beach which faces northwest and looks out over the lake, making it an ideal sunset/happy hour spot.
 Unfortunately, it was taken this year, so we kept moving westward.
 Eventually, four and a half hours in or so to our paddle, we got to an unoccupied Virgin Timber Landing, way out on the west side, and made camp.

-Luckily, our campsite also had a nice beach, except that it faced the south and was open to the east, so it was more of a sunrise/daytime beach, which was nice as the nights were quite cold (in the twenties, days were high forties/low fifties if you're interested).
+Luckily, our campsite also had a nice beach, except that it faced south and was open to the east, so it was more of a sunrise/daytime beach, which was nice as the nights were quite cold (in the twenties, days were high forties/low fifties, if you're interested).

 In the morning I discovered something awesome - there were a bunch of frogs living in a little paradise created by the log against the shoreline.